snowmeltarcade/projectkitchen/documentation/functional/connecting_players.md

 Any optional information not set by a client will be randomly selected by the server session.

-If a client gets disconnected due to network connection issues, the client will try to reconnect to the server session.
+If a client gets disconnected due to network connection issues, the client will try to reconnect to the server session and will join the kitchen lobby.

 A client can disconnect from a server session at any time.